MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-logs.md

 ## Project Scheduling Service error logs

-Fields related to the Schedule Service Error log entity.

 The Project Scheduling Service error logs capture failures that occur when the Project Scheduling Service tries a **Save** or **Open** operation.
 There are three supported scenarios where these logs are generated:

 - User-initiated actions critically fail (for example, an assignment can't be created because of missing privileges).